 The Singapore authorities have classified flammable materials into three groups, with Group A containing the most dangerous substances.
 These substances can easily ignite and cause a fire.

-Some of the flammable materials listed by the Singapore authority include naphtha, acetone, ethanol, propane, butane, and pentane.
+The Singapore authority lists some flammable materials, including naphtha, acetone, ethanol, propane, butane, and pentane.
 It is important to be aware of these substances and keep them away from areas where they could create a fire hazard.

 Infectious Waste

-When transporting any infectious waste, you must ensure that it is properly treated and packaged.
-This will help prevent any harmful bacteria from spreading and protect the health of those working with the waste.
+When transporting infectious waste, you must ensure it is properly treated and packaged.
+This will help prevent harmful bacteria from spreading and protect the health of those working with the waste.

 3: Oxidizing Materials

 Oxidation is a process in which atoms are added to a molecule by a fraction.
-When materials are exposed to oxygen, an oxidation reaction can take place.
-This process can lead to the material becoming less stable and more harmful.
+When materials are exposed to oxygen, an oxidation reaction can occur, leading to the material becoming less stable and more harmful.

 Oxidizing materials can release hazardous chemicals that can cause health problems if inhaled or ingested.
-These materials may also create fire hazards if they catch on fire.
+If they catch on fire, they may also create fire hazards.
 It is important to be aware of these materials’ dangers and take appropriate precautions when handling them.

 4: Corrosive Materials